-Our lab is currently accepting applications for graduate students for 2023/2024 cycle!
+Our lab will NOT be accepting applications for graduate students in the 2023/2024 cycle.
 Please note, our lab will not be taking clinical psychology students.
 This is a common point of confusion, so we wanted to clarify the issue here.
 If you are interested in clinical psychology, please apply to the clinical psychology faculty.

 If you are considering applying to the Psychosocial Flourishing & Health Lab in a future year as a graduate student, please read through this page carefully and reach out to the lab if you have any additional questions!
 Please note that if you are applying for our lab, submitting a GRE score is completely optional.